 Why Does Time Go By So Fast When You Sleep?

-When you wake up in the morning, does it sometimes feel as though you’ve only been asleep for a few minutes?
+When you wake up in the morning, does it sometimes feel as though you’ve only been sleeping for a few minutes?
 Then you check the time and realize that 8 hours have passed in the blink of an eye.

 Why Does Time Go By So Fast When You Sleep?